huaminghuangtw/Evergreen-Notes/Permanent-Notes/Skin Care.md

 		* The easiest way is to sneak our sunscreen into the products we already wear every day (SPF moisturizers)
 	* Apply sunscreen when going out for long time.
 Do reapply every 3-4 hours or depending on the level of sun exposure.
 	* 選用有以下標示的防曬乳
-		* SPF 30-50
+		* SPF 30–50
 		* PA++++
 		* Broad spectrum: UVA + UVB
-	* What about vitamin D? many studies have shown that _**oral**_ vitamin D supplementation leads to more improvement in blood levels than sun exposure
+	* What about vitamin D?
+Many studies have shown that **oral** vitamin D supplementation leads to more improvement in blood levels than sun exposure

 ## 🌙 晚